 If possible, all three of these exercises would be worthwhile activities for the learners and would help to consolidate the learning to date.

-Introduce LO5: Understand about the types of stresses which impact on children from birth to seven years.
+Introduce LO5: Understand the stress response system and the types of stresses which impact on children from birth to seven years.

 5.1 Define the stress response system